iavinash/dsa/README.md

 ## 🏹 How I Solve

-- Review the problem statement on LeetCode
+- Review the problem statement on NeetCode
 - Analyze constraints and optimal approaches
-- Check embedded comments for sample inputs, tricky edge cases, and personal notes.
+- Check embedded comments for sample inputs and personal notes.
 - Most solutions run directly in a Java IDE or using standard javac/java commands.

 ***